 Woodbury, CT Farmhouse Led to Full-Circle Healing

 The 1770 Solomon and Mary Root Minor farmhouse in Woodbury, CT is a living museum.
 Wide-board floors, wrought-head nails, and original King’s wood paneling above the eight-foot wide kitchen fireplace evoke a taste of colonial America.
 The past seems closer in an old house.
 It’s almost possible to overhear debates about the Stamp Act, Boston Tea Party, and Daughters of Liberty.
 The home’s current owners are preserving the past by weaving it with the present.
-The herbalist daughter/historian mother duo, who regularly hold classes beneath the kitchen ceiling’s 18th century hand-hewn log beams, share their combined knowledge in an inviting and unusual setting.
+The herbalist daughter/historian mother duo, who regularly hold events beneath the kitchen ceiling’s 18th century hand-hewn log beams, share their combined knowledge in an inviting and unusual setting.

 “There’s just something about that house,” explains Southbury resident, Bev Iorio, a regular attendee.
 “As soon as you cross the threshold, there’s a feeling of acceptance.
 Everyone has a story to tell, but you can’t share just anywhere.
 We share at the farmhouse because it’s safe and there’s no judgment.”